 Personal First Aid Kit:

-Please do note that our trekking guides will be too carrying the first aid kit with them especially for the guests and the entire team as a whole.
+Please do note that our trekking guides, too, will be carrying the first aid kit with them, especially for the guests and the entire team as a whole.
 Still, we suggest the following items to be carried with you while trekking in the Himalaya of Nepal.

 - Personal Medication

 - Small Swiss Army knife (which has a knife, scissors and tweezers)

 - Diamox for altitude (consult your doctor about this)

 - Blister kit / Zinc Tape